soulspace-org/overarch/doc/design.md

      * keywords, sets, tagged values
    * no parsers needed, read directly into data structures (at least for clojure and its host languages)
-   * good tooling support with type completion
+   * good tooling support with type completion, e.g.
      * VS Code + Calva
      * IntelliJ + Cursive
      * Emacs + Cider